muziejus/javascripting-english-major/10-leaflet.md

 ```

 Save and reload.
 You should now see a map zoomed in on Washington Square Park.
 Commit, if that’s the case.
-Whenever we create an object in Leaflet, be it a
+Whenever we create an `Object` in Leaflet, be it a
 tile layer, marker, or whatever, we have to add it to the map, using
-`.addTo()`, a method that all of these objects have.
+`.addTo()`, a method that all of these `Object`s have.
 The map itself has a
 method, `.setView()`, that takes two parameters: an array of coordinates
 (latitude and longitude), and a zoom level.
 The highest zoom level—which is to
 say, the most zoomed in, is 19.
 We’ll learn about other, similar methods as we